 Which broker offers more trading platforms?

-For trading platforms Interactive Brokers supports a Proprietary Platform and Desktop Platform (Windows), whereas ATFX supports a Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Interactive Brokers offers a Proprietary Platform and Desktop Platform (Windows), whereas ATFX supports a Desktop Platform (Windows).
+Neither have cTrader, DupliTrade and ZuluTrade

 Does Interactive Brokers offer MetaTrader?
 Does ATFX offer MetaTrader?

 For MetaTrader Interactive Brokers provides neither of these, while ATFX provides MetaTrader 4 (MT4).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers..
 Neither have MetaTrader 5 (MT5)